 Whether you’re a proud dog parent or feline fan, it goes without saying that our furry friends can leave plenty of mess and marks behind on our floors.
 From toilet-training accidents to mucky paw-prints and unintentional scratch marks, protecting your floors from daily dirt and pet-related grime can be quite a challenge.

-That’s why it’s so important to have an understanding of the best flooring for dogs, cats, and more.
+That’s why it’s so important to have an understanding of the best flooring for dogs, cats, and all our other pet companions.
 Not only will the right surface underfoot make it that much easier to wipe away any soilage, but it can also stop your pets from injuring themselves due to sudden slips and slides.

-So, to help you decide just which material is the best flooring to have with pets, we’ve listed out the pros and cons of all the various types of flooring you can expect to see in your home, as well as some handy tips to avoid your pets staining your floors to begin with.
+So, to help you decide just which material is the best for pet friendly flooring, we’ve listed out the pros and cons of all the various types of flooring you might encounter in the home, as well as some handy tips to avoid your pets staining your floors to begin with.

 What are the different flooring options for pets?